trien-hong/ChromeHttpRequestBlocker/README.md

 [https://developer.chrome.com/docs/devtools/](https://developer.chrome.com/docs/devtools/) and [https://developer.chrome.com/docs/devtools/network/](https://developer.chrome.com/docs/devtools/network/)

 <details>
-    <summary><b>Click to view</b></summary>
+    <summary><b>Click to view for what to look for</b></summary>
     <br>
     Here is an example of what to look for.
-The website in question is from https://www.fandom.com/.
+The website in question is from https://www.fandom.com/.<br>
     Most of the time it's just assets for the webpage like images, fonts, data, etc. Other times it is not.
     <br><br>
     Note the number of request being made.
 The website made 248 request.<br>
     The extension was pasued and no requests were being blocked.